 An experiment on the production of motion pictures designed for medical teaching was begun with the production of a health film, "Challenge: Science against Cancer."
-The Institute supplied the consultant service; the cost of this film was borne by the National Film Board (Canada), the National Cancer Institute (U.S.A.), and the Department of National Health and Welfare (Canada).
+The Institute supplied the consultant service; the cost of this film was borne by the National Film Board (Canada), the National Cancer (Canada).
 The version for use in commercial motion picture theaters is ready for international distribution.
 In August, the version designed for teaching was awarded first prize in the Scientific Division at the International Film Festival in Venice.
 Another experiment in the production of motion pictures designed for teaching is the film "The Embryology of Human Behavior."
 This film reports the results of the research by Dr. Arnold L. Gesel on human growth.
 This film was financed by the Office of Naval Research and the Bureau of Medicine and Surgery, U. S. Navy; the consultant service was supplied by the Medical Film Institute.
 The premiere was held in Chicago on October 16, at the meeting of the American Academy of Pediatrics.